-It’s a peculiarity that, for the Fall/Winter 2018 season, a heritage pattern like plaid has taken a sharper, darker, and more adventurous turn.
+Recently plaid, typically a dull heritage pattern, has taken a sharper, darker, and more adventurous turn.
 What was once small and tonal – think a gingham check – has arrived on a larger, contrast-heavy scale.
-It’s more punk than preppy, and reveals the overall direction where menswear seems to be headed: That being classic doesn’t have to mean dull.
+The modern plaid is more punk than preppy, and reveals the overall direction where menswear seems to be headed: being classic doesn’t have to mean boring.

 But, beyond just the runway, what’s the best approach for everyday wear?